deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 QUESTION: which eigenpod do they use?
 Who's the staker? https://community.chaoslabs.xyz/etherfi/risk/avs

-> Autonomy score: Low
+> Autonomy score: High

 ## Exit Window

 All contract upgrades are currently subject to a delay of 3 days.

-**Repeat upgradeability stuff, with exit windows**
+Day-to-day operations related to the EtherFi oracle, which include minting and burning `eETH` according to the data pushed onchain, are executed with a 10 minute delay once the consensus has been reached.

+The protocol can be paused by an [undeclared `EOA`](#security-council), preventing both deposits and withdrawals without delay.
+The protocol can be resumed by a multisig or the `EtherFiAdmin` contract.
+Pausing the protocol can be modular, with non-facing user functions remaining accessible.

+Ether.fan fees can be changed without delay and with up to 65 `ETH` of fees per operation.

 > Exit Window score: High